Nate Morris: Personal life

 Morris married Jane Mosbacher on New Year's Eve 2011.
-She is the daughter of Robert Mosbacher Jr., the head of the Overseas Private Investment Corporation under George W. Bush, and granddaughter of George H. W. Bush's commerce secretary Robert Mosbacher Sr.
+She is the daughter of Robert Mosbacher Jr., the head of the Overseas Private Investment Corporation under George W. Bush, and granddaughter of George H. W. Bush's commerce secretary Robert Mosbacher Sr. Morris is a Christian and spoke at Clays Mill Baptist Church after the assassination of Charlie Kirk about his relationship with Kirk.

+Morris is a trustee of the Morris Foundation, which provides college scholarships in Kentucky.

-Morris is a member of the Council on Foreign Relations and the National Society Sons of the American Revolution.
-Morris was awarded an honorary doctorate from the University of Pikeville.
+Morris is a member of the Council on Foreign Relations and the National Society of Sons of the American Revolution.

+Morris was awarded an honorary Doctor of Humane Letters degree from the University of Pikeville in 2021.